Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 `$DB_NAME` will be set to `somedbname`.

 ### String data
-if you have an ssm parameter path of `/application/staging/parameter` with the value:
+If you have an ssm parameter path of `/application/staging/parameter` with the value:
-`ParameterValue`, the action will set an environment variable you such that `echo $parameter` will output `ParameterValue`.
+`ParameterValue`, the action will set an environment variable for you such that `echo $parameter` will output `ParameterValue`.

 ---